All four floors of hands-on exhibits are included in the group rate of just $8 per student!

 Explore SpacePlace and be an astronaut-in-training!
 Discover artifacts, mission patches, and even a flight suit.
 Learn about the effects that gravity and friction place on our environment and complete tasks like a real astronaut at the Micro-G simulator.
 Tour a two-story, walk-in replica of the International Space Station, see a 1/3 scale model of Hubble Space Telescope, and strap into climbing gear to experience "weightlessness!"

 Content themes: Physical Science, Biology, Human Endeavors, Health & Nutrition, Science & Technology, Engineering & Technology.

 Highmark SportsWorks® provides the perfect opportunity to use kids' love of sports as a gateway to talk about the foundational science concepts related to sports, physical activity, and health.
 As your students roam the gallery, they will explore and discover the physics of sports, nutrition and health, and try our exciting sports challenges.
 Your students won't just learn the science-they'll experience it!

 Students will observe, experience, and quantify the scientific concepts behind directing an animated video, designing an electric circuit, harnessing the power of water, and more!
 Immerse your students in hands-on exploration that encourages open-ended inquiry and problem solving.

 Content themes: Physical Science, Early Learners

-Students in preschool and kindergarten will enjoy using machines in the ball factory, watching animals, building structures in the construction zone, and manipulating water in Exploration Station, Jr. Play is serious research for young scientists-it's how they learn the laws that govern our physical world.
+Students in preschool through kindergarten will enjoy using machines in the ball factory, building structures in the construction zone, and manipulating water in Exploration Station, Jr. Play is serious research for young scientists-it's how they learn the laws that govern our physical world.
 When booking, ask about reserving this exhibit space.